Preventing Non-Coding Transcription in Budding Yeast

 I'm interested in studying the mechanisms of gene expression in budding yeast through molecular and cellular biology, and bioinformatics.

-In particular, I'd like to explore how non-coding transcription is regulated by transcription factors, the chromatin environment, and various other mechanisms that control transcription.
+I'd like to explore how non-coding transcription is regulated by transcription factors, the chromatin environment, and various other mechanisms that control gene expression.

 Non-coding RNAs (ncRNAs) can have specific functional roles in regulating gene expression, or may represent transcriptional noise from the "leakiness" of the transcription machinery.
 Transcription can be stochastic, and the mechanisms by which cells robustly limit the extent of non-coding transcription is an area of active research.
 I would like to address this by identifying and characterising the molecular mechanisms controlling non-coding transcription.